 Early treatment may prevent or postpone the need for surgery in the future.
 Treatment for mild or moderate cases of hallux rigidus may aim to reduce pain and stress in the big toe joint and these include:

 - Footwear modifications: Shoes with a large toe box put less pressure on your toe.
 Stiff or rocker-bottom soles may also be recommended for patients who experience pain during gait cycle.

 - Orthotics: Custom orthotic devices aim to fascilitate big toe joint and reduce pain.

 - Medications: Oral nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may be taken for pain and inflammation.

 - Injection therapy: Injections of corticosteroids may reduce inflammation and pain.

 - Physical therapy: Ultrasound therapy or other physical therapy modalities may be undertaken to provide temporary relief.

 In cases of continued pain with conservative treatments, surgery is the only way to eliminate or reduce pain.
 There are several types of surgeryfor hallux limitus depending on severeity.
-In selecting the procedure or combination of procedures for your particular case, Dr Kim will take into consideration the extent of your deformity based on the x-ray findings, your age, your activity level, and other factors.
+In selecting the procedure or combination of procedures for your particular case, Dr Hannah Chun will take into consideration the extent of your deformity based on the x-ray findings, your age, your activity level, and other factors.
 The length of the recovery period will vary, depending on the procedure or procedures performed.